Karumi/learnyougit/exercises/git_commit/problem.md

 Now that you have, at least, one file ready to be tracked, we can tell Git to create a snapshot.
 This means that we are going to store the state of all tracked files at this moment.
 To do that we use the command `git commit`.

-If we execute it with no additional parameters Git will open a text editor asking you for a message to describe what you are about to store.
+If we execute it with no additional parameters, Git will open a text editor asking you for a message to describe what you are about to store.
 You can also tell Git what your message is directly from command line with the parameter `-m {message}`.

-You can create as many commits as you want, every commit will always keep a reference to the previous one, its parent.
+You can create as many commits as you wish.
+Every commit will always keep a reference to the previous one, its parent.
 In this way, we can know which snapshots are older and which are newer:

 ```
  +-----------+      +-----------+      +-----------+